jruby/jruby-rack/README.md

 We do recommend to boot your runtimes up-front to avoid the cost of initializing one while a request kicks in and find the pool empty, this can be easily avoided by setting *jruby.min.runtimes* equal to *jruby.max.runtimes*.
-You might also want to consider tunning the *jruby.runtime.acquire.timeout* parameter to not wait too long when all (max) runtimes from the pool are busy.
+You might also want to consider tuning the *jruby.runtime.acquire.timeout* parameter to not wait too long when all (max) runtimes from the pool are busy.

 ## JRuby-Rack Configuration